Disclaimer:

 The Long-Term Benefits of Maintaining a Monthly Surplus

 Maintaining a healthy surplus isn't just about getting approved for a mortgage; it's about long-term financial security.
-It ensures you can:
+A consistent surplus ensures you can comfortably handle interest rate increases, manage unforeseen financial setbacks, and invest in home improvements or additional property investments down the track.

 Start Preparing Early